(1900 Times Atlas of the World)

 1715 The Ottomans reconquer Morea

-View of Castel Tornese from the ferry to Zante (Zakynthos)
+View of Castel Tornese and Hlemoutsi from the ferry to Zante (Zakynthos)

 Castel Tornese, in French Clermont was built by Geoffrey I of Villehardouin, Prince of Achaea on a site which had not been fortified previously; the choice was motivated by political and military reasons.